 Frame material to support your canopy (Aluminum vs. Steel)

-The frame is a huge part of your camping canopy and is important for securing your frame for your campsite.
+The frame is a massive part of your camping canopy and is essential for securing your structure for your campsite.
 It would be best if you considered weight, durability, and lifespan.
 A canopy frame will usually be aluminum or steel.
 This depends on the nature of your trip and what you have planned.

 Aluminum is a good option if you want a canopy that is easy to transport.
 It is lightweight and easy to store.
 Since it weighs less, it’s simple to assemble.
 It also has properties that are corrosion and rust-resistant.
 This gives it a longer lifespan than steel frames.